ttsiodras/DetectGlobals/README.md

 If you run...

     $ make

-...you will then execute the static analysis tests on this utility's Python source as well as run actual C source code processing tests:

-    $ make test
     ...
     ===== 7 passed in 0.14s ====

+...you will then execute the static analysis tests on this utility's Python source;
+and you will also run actual C source code processing tests.

-To verify the coverage achieved:
+To verify the coverage achieved, issue this:

     $ make coverage
     ...